It’s easy to find your way around campus with the interactive map and app. Getting here is simple too, by road, rail and air.

-If you’re attending an event at one of our venues, scroll down for handy maps, parking information, and postcodes for your satnav for each individual venue.
+If you’re attending an event at one of our venues, scroll down for parking information and postcodes for your satnav.

 Travelling by …